Virginia Park, Edmonton

 In addition to Concordia University of Edmonton, Virginia Park Elementary School is also located in Virginia Park.
-Concordia High School was formerly located north of the university campus.
+Concordia High School was formerly located north of the university campus but the gymnasium is still there called "Ralph King Athletic Centre".

 The area was originally subdivided prior to World War I, however, three out of four private dwellings data from after the end of World War II.
 Most dwellings are either walk-up apartments in buildings with fewer than five stories or single-family dwellings.
 While many single-family dwellings are owner-occupied, over 50% of the residences in Virginia Park are rented.